sbastidasr/Notebooks/js.md

 - join: outputs a single string
 - pop + push
 - slice sort .
--delete will leave an undefined hole in the middle use **splice** instead.
+- delete will leave an undefined hole in the middle use **splice** instead.
--splice(a,b) starting at a delete b number of stuff.
+- splice(a,b) starting at a delete b number of stuff.

 **splice**